-Fragmentary Order: Issued to modify an OPORD or execute a branch/sequel.
+Fragmentary Order: An abbreviated operation order issued as needed to change or modify an order or to execute a branch or sequel.

 Execute Order: An order issued by CJCS, at the direction of the SecDef, to implement a decision by the President to initiate military operations.